msimecek/Azure-Speech-CLI/README.md

 ### Tests

-To **create an accuracy test** you need two GUIDs: testing audio dataset ID and ID of the acoustic model you are testing:
+To **create an accuracy test** you need three GUIDs: testing audio dataset ID, ID of the acoustic model you are testing and ID of a language model:

 ```
-speech test create --name CLI --audio-dataset <GUID> --model <GUID> --wait
+speech test create --name CLI --audio-dataset <GUID> --model <GUID> --language-model <GUID> --wait
 ```

-To see a **detail of particular test**, call:
+To see the **detail of particular test**, call:

 ```
 speech test list